karamalqinneh/ERP-system/README.md

 Human Resources:

+- basic salary slips for the employees to request at anytime
-- a simple system for the employee to request leave & vactions
+- a simple system for the employee to request leaves & vactions
 - a simple portal for the managers to track employees requests
-- basic salary slips for the employees to request at anytime

 SCM:

 - items catalogue with basic information
 - basic warehousing – only for accounting inventory quantities and prices
+- basic suppliers managment – only for accounting products and account sizes

 CRM: